stfbk/mig-t/doc/language.md

 #### TXT type

-It is a type used to edit, remove, add, or save pieces of a decoded param that is treated as a text.
+It is a type used to edit, remove, add, or save pieces of a decoded content that is treated as a text.
-You have to specify a regex using the parameter "txt ..." with the associated action, the possible usages are:
+You have to specify a regex using one of the following tags with the associated action, the possible usages are:

 - Using `txt remove` the matched text will be removed from the text
 - Using `txt edit` the matched text will be edited with the text specified in `value` tag